scalacenter/scala-advent-of-code/docs/puzzles/day25.md

 - [Solution](https://github.com/FlorianCassayre/AdventOfCode-2021/blob/master/src/main/scala/adventofcode/solutions/Day25.scala) of [@FlorianCassayre](https://github.com/FlorianCassayre).

 Share your solution to the Scala community by editing this page.
-(You can even write the whole article!)
+You can even write the whole article!
+[See here for the expected format](https://github.com/scalacenter/scala-advent-of-code/discussions/424)